visualpharm/Lunacy/docs/index_updated.md

   <br>

  To delete an icon from a collection, hover the mouse cursor over the icon.
 Click on the trash sign that will come up.
-A dialog will further guide you to confirm and proceed with the deletion.
+A dialog will further guide you to confirm and proceed with the deletion:

  <p align="center">